How to get support to pay your energy bills

 You’ll lose your Direct Debit discount

-It could hurt your credit report
+It negatively affects your credit score

 You might be forced onto a prepayment meter